 When it comes to the dollar, public schools tend to come out on top.
 Base pay for public school teachers is more than 35 percent higher than base pay for private school teachers, according to Chron; while private school teachers are not required to have the same qualifications or teaching expectations as other school districts, they often live with lower income and fewer benefits.

-The east coast continues to reign in the highest salaries for teachers, with average salaries elementary school teachers, post-secondary level teachers and high school teachers all taking the top in New York.
+The east coast continues to reign in the highest salaries for teachers, with average salaries for elementary school teachers, post-secondary level teachers and high school teachers all taking the top in New York.
 States like New Jersey, Massachusetts and Connecticut also consistently make the top five of the list.
 California and Alaska round off the rest of the highest paying competitors.

 Regardless of the grade level or location, the teaching industry is growing and expanding; job opportunities are expected to multiply over the next five to ten years.
 Post-secondary teachers can expect some of the highest growth among the career pack.